centarro/commerce-docs/docs/v1/user-guide/pricing.md

 **Example Cart**

-We have not modified any of the products prices, but we have successfully converted all of the currency to Euros and exchanged the prices.
+We have not modified any of the products prices, but we have successfully converted all the currency to Euros and exchanged the prices.
 For example, Product Three is listed as $32 US dollars in the database, but is listed here as 7,60 Euros.

 ## Discounts and Coupons

 <p>The core product pricing system is great for flat / percentage discounts of products on the site and for alternate price lists.
-Special offers, such as "Buy one get one free," are not supported in Drupal Commerce core.
+Special offers, such as "Buy one, get one free," are not supported in Drupal Commerce core.
 They depend on the creation and management of alternate line items (e.g. one line item for the paid product and another for the free product).</p>
 <p>Drupal Commerce's sell price pre-calculation mechanism limits what types of data you can access in the conditions and actions of product pricing rules.
 Very few sites actually make use of this functionality, but the gist of it is your conditions cannot use data specific to the product (i.e. product type or SKU) and your actions can only use data specific to the product (i.e. not the day of the week or user roles).</p>
 <p>Even with those limitations, it is still possible to create quite complex pricing scenarios.
 One Drupal Commerce site currently uses approximately 1500+ Rules!</p>
 <p><strong>Note about Coupons.</strong> Using Drupal Commerce Core, it is very possible to allow users to add coupons via line item (when someone clicks an add to cart link) or via Checkout.
 To do the checkout method, you can follow the same principles as outlined in our "Simple Coupon" exercise, however you will need to add the field to your Order type via code and expose it on the checkout pane using <a href="https://drupal.org/project/commerce_fieldgroup_panes">Commerce Fieldgroup Panes</a>.</p>